bronsonavila/zillow-json-parser/README.md

 # Zillow JSON Parser

 Just a way for me to browse Zillow's search results more efficiently.
-Outputs search results as an array of parsed JSON, e.g.:
+Results are logged as an array of parsed JSON and written to a CSV, e.g.:

 ```javascript
 [